Hidden Earth Salons & Competitions

 The purpose of this salon and competition is to promote cave surveying and provide the opportunity for clubs or individuals to display their survey works.
 As well as displaying drawn surveys, other surveying-related material may be displayed as part of the salon and competition.
 This could include, for example, 3D models of caves.

-- Survey Salon Co-ordinator: Andrew Atkinson - email
+- Survey Salon Co-ordinator: Andrew Atkinson - contact details

 - Entry Deadline: Announced as soon as the next event date is set.

 - Displayed small survey – one winner (A Disto X310 from Leica Geosystems)

 - Displayed large survey – one winner (A Disto X310 from Leica Geosystems)

 - Other displayed material (prize: £50 from BCRA)

 - Arthur Butcher Award for Cave Surveying – one winner (prize: £100 from BCRA)

 Aditional winners awarded by a delagate vote: